foopod/carlsberg/md/ship.md

 #Supernova

+####Welcome back Captain!

-A ship that once travelled the galaxy scouting mining resources has been repurposed for your adventure into the unknown.
-What will you find?
+Home sweet home.. a ship that once travelled the galaxy scouting mining resources has been repurposed for your adventure into the unknown.